 ‘Where is it?’

 I hoped that when we got back to Dad we’d find him back to normal, but he was unmoved in his spot by the window, the picture book slipping out of his hands.
 I pushed it back into place and sat angrily down next to him.
 Aoife slumped down beside me.

 I checked my watch.
 It wasn’t even 3pm.
 ‘Maybe it’ll be here by four?’

 ‘The note said before four pm.
 Not at four.’

-I was getting despondent.
-‘I know, but… where is it?
-It should be here.
+I was getting desperate.
+‘I know, but… It should be here.
 It should -’ I paused.
-Realising something.
+Realised something.
 This time I hit her on the shoulder.

 ‘Remember the Thief’s note?’